 The potential loss if your stop-loss order is hit.
 We measure risk not by the total position size but by the potential loss if your stop order is hit.

 Yes, smaller position sizes mean lower proﬁts when prices move in your favor, with lower interest income from carry-trading.
 However, the priority is to keep losses low.
 Always.
 As a given percent loss requires a larger percent gain to recover your loss because you’re trading from a reduced capital base.
-Once you ﬁnd the right combination of trading styles, instruments, and analysis that suits you, you will have time to increase lot size, risk, and proﬁt potential.
+Once you ﬁnd the right combination of trading styles, instruments, and technical analysis that suits you, you will have time to increase lot size, risk, and proﬁt potential.
 Until you’re consistently proﬁtable over many months (regardless of your percentage of winning trades), the priority is to keep risk and losses on any given trade to within 1– to 3 percent of your account size.
-Proﬁting with only a minority of winning trades is okay, because many proﬁtable traders succeed that way, as we’ll discuss in the next articles.
+Proﬁting with only a minority of winning trades is okay, because many proﬁtable traders succeed that way, as discussed in the Forex Trading MasterClass.

 Understanding what is 1 forex lot size is important, but if you want some help, MetaTrader 5 AM Broker offers a useful Forex Lot Size Calculator.
 Start trading and notice how 1 forex lot influence your profit and loss.